MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 ## Requirements

-- Agent Version: Connected Machine Agent version 1.38 or higher is required, and 1.46 or higher is recommended.
+- Agent Version: Connected Machine Agent version 1.38 or higher is required; and 1.46 or higher is recommended.

 - Operating Systems: The Azure Arc-enabled server’s Operating Systems must be Windows Server 2012 or higher with both Standard/Datacenter editions are supported.